 God cares about the poor and the marginalized.
-These shepherds were on the equivalent of zero hour contracts or minimum wage, they had no status or significance in society and yet God gives them a great privilege of being the first to hear the amazing news of God’s special offer of salvation.
+These shepherds were on the equivalent of zero hour contracts with minimum wage, they had no status or significance in society and yet God gives them a great privilege of being the first to hear the amazing news of God’s special offer of salvation.
 God values and loves everyone, not just the rich and important people.

 Perhaps you are reading this and you don’t usually go to church and perhaps you even think that God is not interested in you.
 I hope the shepherds and the angels will inspire you to realize that God really does care about and value you.

 This is a part of a series of short thoughts for advent to help us to consider the events surrounding the birth of Jesus as we prepare ourselves for Christmas.
 You can look at the other advent reflections by clicking here.

 You can read more about the shepherds encounter with the angels in Luke 2 starting at v8.